 In February 2017 the Shire was impacted by a severe rain event - up to 220mls recorded in parts of our Shire.
-The Nyabing and Warren roads were impassable for a few days and considerable damage was caused to the roads and drainage infrastructure throughout the Town and Rural area.
+The Nyabing and Warren roads were impassable for a few days and considerable damage was caused to the roads, and drainage infrastructure throughout the town and rural area.
 The damage, particularly in the eastern section of the Shire, was extensive and resulted in a \$3million WANDRRA claim that sees contractors upgrading roads and culverts for the coming two years.

-The announcement of \$15.7million funding from Royalties for Regions in May 2016 to upgrade the Welcome Precinct, develop the Piesse Lake Precinct and relocate the Bowling Club to the Katanning Country Club has a major impact on the future growth and sustainability of our community.
+The announcement of \$15.7million funding from Royalties for Regions in May 2016 to upgrade the Welcome Precinct, develop the Piesse Lake Precinct and relocate the Bowling Club to the Katanning Country Club has a major impact on the future of our community.
 The election of the State Labour Government in March 2017 saw \$3million withdrawn from this project to assist with the State Budget repair.
-With significant funding still in place we embarked on the planning for these projects.
+With significant funding still in place we embarked on the planning for these projects that have the potential to create growth for our community and our region.

 A lot of what is to be achieved could not take place without support from the State Government.
-Their continued support demonstrates that Katanning is an important Regional Centre worthy of investment to improve infrastructure and continue to provide a fantastic place to live and work.
-The tour by Minister Alannah MacTiernan in September reinforced the importance of our Region.
+Their continued support demonstrates that Katanning is an important regional centre worthy of the investment to improve infrastructure and continue to provide a fantastic place to live and work.